Audiobox TTA-RAG: Improving Zero-Shot and Few-Shot Text-To-Audio with Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-We presented Audiobox TTA-RAG, a novel retrieval-augmented TTA approach.
+We have presented Audiobox TTA-RAG, a novel retrieval-augmented TTA approach.
 We showed that trained with the additional acoustic conditioning contexts from the A2A retrieval samples, Audiobox TTA-RAG significantly outperforms a strong TTA baseline in zero-shot and few-shot settings.
-For in-domain setting, although the retrieved audio samples shifted the output distribution and lead to higher KL and FAD, the proposed model is able to generate audio that is highly semantically aligned to the input text, suggested by the largely improved CLAP scores.
-We conclude that our proposed model can effectively utilize the retrieved audio samples and benefits practical use cases.
+For the in-domain setting, the proposed model can generate audio that is highly semantically aligned to the input text, as suggested by the significant improvement on CLAP scores.
+Our proposed method can retrieve from unlabeled audio data sources, offering more flexibility in practice and enabling large-scale retrieval on in-the-wild and unlabeled audio datasets.
+Through our extensive experiment, we demonstrated that our proposed model can effectively utilize the retrieved audio samples and benefit practical use cases.